Signing Algorithms¶

 Qualitative benchmark (rules of thumb)¶

-Real performance depends on hardware and crypto backends, but this table captures typical trade-offs.
+Real performance depends on hardware and crypto backends, but this table captures the usual trade-offs you can expect.

 | Algorithm family | Sign speed | Verify speed | Signature size | Interop |